gjuchault/hyperalfred/README.md

 ## Caveats

-hyperalfred will not work if Hyper is **not** already the focused application.
+hyperalfred will only work if Hyper is **not** already the focused application.